peshanghiwa/Vue3-Vite-Vuetify3-Typescript-Template/README.md

 - Typescript: The whole project is written with typescipt modular form, which is great as it's the new trend and most of the libraries are starting to migrate/support modular form (Ex: Firebase).

 - Vite: The project is built on top of vite, which have boosted everything from server-start up to production bundle.
-You can't describe how amazing vite is here in one line so i recommend reading this official article from Vite to know more about it https://vitejs.dev/guide/why.html.
+You can read this official article from Vite to know more about it https://vitejs.dev/guide/why.html.

 - Vuetify 3: Alpha version of Vuetify 3 is available and is completly configured including custom themes and colors.